 FQHC

-Health Care Partners of South Carolina is a Federally Qualified Health Center or FQHC.
-This means our practice has met strict guidelines established by the Federal Bureau of Primary Health Care.
-These guidelines require that we offer a specific scope of services including care for those without health insurance.
+As a FQHC, Health Care Partners of South Carolina has met strict guidelines established by the Federal Bureau of Primary Health Care.
+These guidelines require that we provide care to all patients, regardless of their ability to pay.

 • Health centers are important safety net providers in rural areas.
-Approximately 20% of rural residents receive care from community health centers.

 • This health center is a Health Center Program grantee under 42 U.S.C.
 254b, and a deemed Public Health Service employee under 42 U.S.C.
 233(g)-(n).